ghumakkad/blog/README.md

-# blog
-Eternal Curiosity Of Traveller's Mind
+# Athāto Ghumakkad Jigyāsa Blog

 Used [Trophy - a blog theme for Jekyll](https://github.com/thomasvaeth/trophy-jekyll) by _Thomas Vaeth_